The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

 python step_7_filter_and_quality_check.py 'results/data-from-step-6.csv' '1' or '2'
 ```
 ### 8. step_8_get_fastas.py
 This script takes the data from step 7 and pulls fasta formatted sequences from pymol and the pdb server, as well as makes a reference fasta with one representative sequence per RNA type and organism.
+The output files are placed in the folder where the python script was run.

 ```sh
 python step_8_get_fastas.py -i 'results/data-from-step-7.csv' -ft pymol -o pymol